alirezanemtlhi-netizen/Linux-Essentials/README.md

 * **Lab Environment:** VirtualBox (Ubuntu & Debian VMs)
 * **Version Control:** GitHub

-*"Consistency is the key to mastering the Linux Command Line."* 💻بب
+*"Consistency is the key to mastering the Linux Command Line."* 💻